-In spring of 2014 Debian committee members decided to switch to systemd with next release (8.0 Jessie).
-But systemd was not loved by all people, especially by conservative admins.
-Debian is a very stability oriented distribution, therefore this lead to many discussion in the debian community.
-I've seen very angry post regarding this in last weeks.
-But what to you think?
+In the spring of 2014 Debian committee members decided to switch to systemd with the next release (8.0 Jessie).
+But systemd was not loved by all people.
+Debian is a very stability-oriented distribution, therefore this leads to many discussions in the Debian community.
+I’ve seen very angry posts regarding this in the last few weeks - but what do you think?

-If've seen comment from linux guys that don't understand or maybe don't care of some of systemd benefits e.g. "Faster starting".
-But that is maybe not a point, mostly they are concerned about new "huge monster".
-Monster in a sense of size, because systemd seemes to take too much responsibilities, and tends to be harder to maintain, to debug and to understand.
-Opposite site state it's just to big in the codebase...
+I’ve seen comments from Linux guys that don’t understand or maybe don’t care about some of systemd benefits e.g. “Faster starting”.
+But that is maybe not a point, mostly they are concerned about the new “huge monster”.
+Monster in a sense of taking too many responsibilities.
+Some argue it’s harder to maintain, debug, and understand.
+Other people counter - it’s just big in the codebase…

 But there must be something good about systemd… let’s see: